gvwilson/thirdbit/src/fiction/makers-return/index.md

 "We have to,"
 Violet said.
-"That crazy bot of yours is going to blow it up!
+"That crazy bot of yours is going to blow up the ark!
 It's going to blow *everything* up!"

 </section>